How to Ensure Your Project is a Success

 Realistic Budget Expectations

 Architects pride themselves on being creative, and we can be very creative with a modest budget.
 However, if the budget is tight, then considering Carrera marble counter tops for a kitchen isn’t realistic.
-In San Francisco/Bay Area, average construction cost is $500-$600/sf.
-It can be lower if there is very little structural work or finish work, but not significantly.
+In San Francisco/Bay Area, average construction cost is $900-$1,000/sf.
+It can be lower if there is very little structural work or finish work, but not significantly in today's pandemic climate.
 Depending on material choices, construction cost can also be considerably higher.

 Additionally, professional fees need to be factored into the overall budget.
 These vary based on project size.
 For example a very small deck addition requires much of the same drawings as a larger project and therefore the architectural fees can be a quarter of the construction costs.
 However, for rough estimating, typical architectural fees are between 12-15% of construction cost and structural fees are between 3-5%.
 Permit fees should be factored in too and these vary from city to city.